xMartin/php-introduction/11_namespaces_and_autoloading.md

 Do you confirm generation [yes]? yes
 ```

 For a basic project you can leave most of the questions unanswered or use the default answers.
-No, let's see what's inside `composer.json`:
+Now, let's see what's inside `composer.json`:

 ```json
 {